Visits to Prisons by Children

 - Previous convictions;

 - Level one: Full restrictions apply.
-No contact with any child is permitted and all correspondence and telephone calls will be monitored;
+No contact with any child is permitted;

 - Level two: Contact with a named child only via written correspondence.
-All correspondence and telephone calls may be monitored;
+No telephone calls or visits;

 - Level three: Contact with a named child only is permitted via written correspondence and telephone.
-All correspondence and telephone calls may be monitored;
+No visits;

 It is necessary to take steps to prevent a child being substituted with another possibly more vulnerable child where visits take place.
 Prison staff monitoring calls, correspondence and visiting areas need to be vigilant and prevent any inappropriate contact where identified.